yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 ## 9) TLDR

-* One metric to rule them along long.
+* One metric to rule them all.
 If you cannot name it in one line, it is not Selection Greedy.
 * Defend a two-item swap rule or a monotone invariant.
 That is your proof.
 * Use a stack for pruning, a heap for repeated best-action, and a single sort for scheduling.
 * Expect $O(n \log n)$.
 With a stack it often drops to $O(n)$.